deanhiller/webpieces/README.md

 * escapehtml or verbatim or noescapehtml (this is pretty hard to get right)
 * playing with channel manager, add testing back maybe from legacy version?
 OR maybe asyncserver project
 * turning the server into a protocol server(with http2, there is no more need for protocol servers...all protocols work over http2 if you own the client and webserver like we do above)
+* eventually do 5.0 version where CompletableFuture<...> is returned from all incomingData calls and we load xxxx bytes but backpressure until more bytes released from acking futures....this is VERY difficult to do through the encryption layer, http1.1 parser, and http2 parser, but alleviates slow attacks in an easier way and http2 never needed connection flow ctrl as they could have done this

 #### Examples.....